soundasobject21/arduino-api-server/README.md

 Corresponding API: ➡️ [stephiescastle/arduino-nodejs-api](https://github.com/stephiescastle/arduino-json-server) ⬅️

-> This repo is based on [jesperorb/json-server-heroku](https://github.com/jesperorb/json-server-heroku) and modified to closely correspond with [stephiescastle/arduino-nodejs-api](https://github.com/stephiescastle/arduino-json-server)

 This repo is a fake REST API [json-server](https://github.com/typicode/json-server) with proto-data matching pins of an arduino.
 When running on a server, it can serve as a simple db for prototyping purposes.

 - [Simple Arduino JSON Server](#simple-arduino-json-server)